roblaing/swipl-webapp-howto/README.md

 Besides quasiquotes, another way to keep HTML more legible and maintable in [reply_html_page(:Head, :Body)](http://www.swi-prolog.org/pldoc/doc_for?object=reply_html_page/2) is to use ```\['HTML code here...']``` syntax which I've used in Module 3 to render a list of ASCII art from a database.

-A nice thing about SWI Prolog is it handles multiline strings without needing any linebreak noise, and by using single quotes, there is no need to escape the double quotes used to surround HTML attributed values.
+A nice thing about SWI Prolog is it handles multiline strings without needing any linebreak noise, and by using single quotes, there is no need to escape the double quotes used to surround HTML attribute values.
 Instead of using index.html to render the home page, it could be done like this:

 ```prolog
 :- http_handler(root(.), front_handler, []).